Harmar Rowing Club History

 Sitting: Jimmy Best, Bruce Cochran, Joe Tewkesbury

-This is the first MHS Crew team coached by Ralph Lindamood
+This was the first MHS Crew team coached by Ralph Lindamood